 The Group has receivables from royalty and rental revenue.
-There has been no significant history of credit loss or default and the amounts have been fully collectible within the normal credit period; hence, the ECL arising from trade receivables is assessed to be immaterial.
+There has been no significant history of credit loss or default and the amounts have been fully collectible; hence, the ECL arising from trade receivables is assessed to be immaterial.

-The allowance for impairment pertains to other receivables, which is substantially impaired.
+The allowance for impairment pertains to other receivables, which are substantially impaired.

-Management believes, based on its assessment, that the carrying amount of receivables as at December 31, 2022 and 2021 is recoverable.
+Management believes, based on its assessment, that the carrying amount of receivables as at December 31, 2023 and 2022 is recoverable.

-Note 4 - Prepaid expenses
+4 Prepaid expenses

-As at December 31, 2022, prepaid expenses amount to P5,848,342 (2021 - P6,621,104) and consist mainly of real property tax and business tax paid in advance.
+As at December 31, 2023, prepaid expenses amount to P5,912,506 (2022 - P5,848,342) and consist mainly of real property tax and business tax paid in advance.

-Note 5 - Property and equipment, net
+5 Property and equipment, net